openfisca/openfisca-doc/coding-the-legislation/35_periods.md

 | `period.start.period('month', n)` | n-month-long period starting a the same time than `period`   |

 You can find more information on the `period` object in the [reference documentation]() (_not available yet_)

+## Automatically set input of compute variables on periods conflicting with their attribute `definition_period`

+Is is possible to set a montly input variable for a year using the class attribute `set_input`:

+* if `set_input = set_input_divide_by_period`, the 12 months are set equal to the 12th of the input value,
+* if `set_input = set_input_dispatch_by_period`, the 12 months are set equal to input value.

+Is is possible to compute a monthly output variable on a year using the class attribute `calculate_output`:

+* if `calculate_output = calculate_output_add`, the variable is computed for the 12 months and the results are added up.
+The option ADD is not needed.